Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: Time-dependent density-functional theory for fermions on a finite lattice

 where $\tau$ is the hopping parameter.
+Note that we label the current operator on the edge $m,m+1$ simply by the index $m$.
 As discussed above, we can remove $\cN_M$ from the list of observables by choosing the gauge of the added potential to have $v_M = 0$.
 Similarly, we can remove $\cJ_M$ since the total current is fixed by the time-dependent density.
 (Of course, $\cJ_M=0$, unless we consider periodic boundary conditions, where we identify $M+1$ with $1$.)
 Thus, the list of observables to constrain is $\{\cN_m, \cJ_m\}_{m=1}^{M-1}$.
 For the variational principle, the question is thus to find real numbers $v_m(t)$ and $\alpha_m(t)$ such that the state $\Psi^{\mathrm{V}}(t)$ solving

 with initial condition $\Psi^{\mathrm{V}}(0) = \Psi_0$, has both density $\rho(t)$ and current density $j(t)$ as prescribed.
 To this end, we apply \Cref{thm:TDVP_symplectic}.
 The matrix $A^{\Psi_0}$ (defined in \eqref{eq:A_symplectic}) has the block form (since the $\cN_m$'s commute)